Author? Actor? Serious Novellist? Genius? Stanley was ALL these things and more.

 In the late 1960's and throughout the 1970's he turned his hand to writing and wrote a series of books detailing the adventures of a happy-go-lucky ladies man, the name ofRUSS TOBIN.
 The first million sales of Tobin occurred in 1973.
 Stan says "Granada (Mayflower) presented me with a gold pen which I still have but have never used!"
 Total sales of Tobin were around TEN MILLION - without the benefit of critical review or any substantial advertising.
 He sold particularly well in Australia, New Zealand, India and the Far East, and, to nobody's surprise, was banned in 1970s South Africa.

-Stan also gave us a trilogy based around a dodgyAirline, and somewhere along the way found time to write a couple of serious adventure books, a handful of sex-comedies and later on in the 1980's and 90's some serious NOVELS which eluded critical acclaim, suffered from publishing disasters and are as a result, devilishly hard to come by.
-However, copies of his books frequently turn up on EBay (NB there is also an old jazz musician and an American Football player both called Stanley Morgan)
+Stan also gave us a trilogy based around a dodgyAirline, and somewhere along the way found time to write a couple of serious adventure books, a handful of other comedy books in the style of the Tobins and later on in the 1980's and 90's some serious thrillers which eluded critical acclaim, suffered from publishing disasters and are as a result, devilishly hard to come by.
+However, copies of his books frequently turn up on EBay (NB there is also an old jazz musician, an American Football player both called Stanley Morgan and the finance firm Morgan Stanley polluting the search results)